Wrelks-Quantum/wrelks.github.io/_initialization/4 firstcircuit.md

     least_busy_device = least_busy(my_provider.backends(simulator=False))
     print("Least Busy:", least_busy_device)

 > 'simulator=False' of course means that the code will look for a backend that is not a local simulator.
-In short it will look for **ANY** avaliable quantum computer.
+In short it will look for **ANY** available quantum computer.

-Now we can intialize the job to run on the new quantum backend
+Now we can initialize the job to run on the new quantum backend

     backend = least_busy_device
     job = execute(qc, backend, shots=1024)